DiscoveringGodot/3_Hoppy_Days/README.md

 #### After watching (learning outcomes)…
 Learn about ``AnimatedSprite`` nodes, how to set up and call animations in them and how to flip the sprite in the script

+### 5 Jumping
+#### In this video (objectives)…
+1 Instance a scene
+2 Apply gravity to the player
+3 Allow the player to jump

+#### After watching (learning outcomes)…
+Learn how to instance a scene, change the main scene of the game, make the player fall and let the player jump!